binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Management of Application Secrets {#web-applications-identify-risks-management-of-application-secrets}

+Also consider reviewing the [Storage of Secrets](#cloud-identify-risks-storage-of-secrets) subsections in the Cloud chapter.

 * Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitored, etc, and may even provide credentials to continue moving through the network compromising other machines.
 * Passwords and/or their hashes travelling over the network.